cleanlab/regression-label-error-benchmark/high_rsquared_set/modeling/README.md

 ## 2. Stanford Politeness Dataset (Wikipedia edition)
 The dataset is derived from data provided at this [link](https://convokit.cornell.edu/documentation/wiki_politeness.html)
 - Tag: `Real`
-- Name in the benchmark: standford_politeness_wiki_furthest
+- Name in the benchmark: standford_politeness_wiki
 - Status in benchmark: `considered`
 - Shape of data: (1311, 5)
 - Modality of dataset: Text